How to check SCTEVT results, step by step guide

 The diploma results of 1st semester winter2017 regular, 1st semester winter-2017 ex-regular and 6th semester winter-2017 ex-regular exams have been declared.

-The State Council for Technical Education & Vocational Training is managing the Diploma & ITI colleges in the state & provides technical trained manpower in various fields of Engineering & Technology conducting the examination, evaluation & publishing results of all colleges are the sole responsibility of SCTE&VT.
+The State Council for Technical Education & Vocational Training is managing the Diploma & ITI colleges in the state & provides technically trained manpower in various fields of Engineering & Technology conducting the examination, evaluation & publishing results of all colleges are the sole responsibility of SCTE&VT.
 The results are available on sctevtodisha.nic.in.

 How to check SCTEVT Results: